 What is OXERVATE®?

-The only prescription eye drop FDA‑approved to treat people with neurotrophic keratitis (NK).
+The only prescription eye drop FDA-approved to treat neurotrophic keratitis (NK)

-Cenegermin-bkbj is a manufactured protein that is identical to a protein your eye creates naturally.
-This protein is called nerve growth factor (NGF).
+Cenegermin-bkbj is a manufactured form of a natural protein in the body called nerve growth factor (NGF).

 CLINICAL TRIAL RESULTS

-In the clinical trials, patients with NK were treated with OXERVATE® or placebo for 8 weeks
+In 2 clinical trials, 151 patients with neurotrophic keratitis (NK) were treated with OXERVATE or placebo (inactive substance) for 8 weeks.

-After 8 weeks, each patient’s degree of healing was determined by a doctor by staining the cornea.
-If there was no staining in the damaged part of the cornea, and no persistent staining in the rest of the cornea, the cornea was considered completely healed.
+*At 8 weeks, each patient’s degree of corneal healing was determined by a test to assess damage to the cornea (corneal staining).
+If there was no staining in the damaged part of the cornea, and no persistent staining in the rest of the cornea, the cornea was considered completely healed (complete corneal healing).

 SAFETY